Laika, LLC: History

 Their fourth film, Kubo and the Two Strings, directed by Travis Knight, was released on August 19, 2016.
 It received two nominations at the Academy Awards, for Best Animated Feature and Best Visual Effects (as only the second animated film to receive that nomination, after The Nightmare Before Christmas).
 It won the BAFTA for Best Animated Feature.
 It also received a nomination for Best Animated Feature at the Golden Globes and ten nominations at the Annie Awards, winning three: Character Animation, Production Design, and Editorial in a Feature Production.

-Laika had considered Philip Reeve's fantasy book Goblins, for a potential feature film adaptation.
+Laika had considered Philip Reeve's fantasy book Goblins for a potential feature film adaptation.

-In March 2015, the company announced its intention to expand the studio, aiming to produce one film per year.
+In March 2015, the company announced its intention to expand its studio space, aiming to produce one film per year.

 Their fifth film, Missing Link, directed by Chris Butler, was released on April 12, 2019.
 It received an Academy Award nomination for Best Animated Feature and eight nominations at the Annie Awards.
 It also won a Golden Globe for Best Animated Feature.

 On February 8, 2021, Laika signed a distribution deal with Shout!
 Factory for the United States, covering the studio's first four films.
-On March 31, 2021, Laika opened a LA-based subsidiary called LAIKA Live Action and announced their first live-action film based on the action thriller novel Seventeen by John Brownlow, who is said to be a fan of Laika's previous work.
 In September of that year it was also confirmed that the studio is currently working on their sixth stop-motion animated film, Wildwood, after the film was originally announced in 2011.
 The film is based on a novel by Colin Meloy and directed by Travis Knight and is set to release in 2026.
+It is the studio's first PG-13 rated film.

-On April 27, 2022, a new Laika stop-motion film titled The Night Gardener was announced as being in the works, based on an original story by Ozark creator Bill Dubuque, with Travis Knight set to direct it.
+On April 27, 2022, a new Laika stop-motion film titled The Night Gardener was announced as being in the works, based on an original story by Ozark creator Bill Dubuque, with Travis Knight set to direct.

-On February 7, 2023, the studio announced that former Netflix executive Matt Levin was appointed as the President, Live-Action Film & Series, and will oversee the studio's entire live-action output, reporting directly to Travis Knight.

-In May 2024, it was announced that Laika: Frame x Frame, an exhibition showcasing "the art, science and innovative wizardry of the studio’s epic films," would be hosted between August and October 2024 at BFI Southbank in London as part of a stop-motion season supported by the studio.
+In May 2024, it was announced that Laika: Frame x Frame, an exhibition showcasing "the art, science and innovative wizardry of the studio's epic films", would be hosted between August and October 2024 at BFI Southbank in London as part of a stop-motion season supported by the studio.
 In June 2024, it was announced that Laika had acquired the rights to adapt Susanna Clarke's novel Piranesi into an animated feature film, to be directed by Travis Knight.
-In July 2024, Laika announced their original live-action film Crumble, with Brian Duffield writing and directing.